 In response to space constraints, Kat trades homegrown persimmons for an annual supply of pumpkins, and buys a bag of potatoes every year.
 Almost all other herbs, veg and fruit are grown onsite.
 Gifting and swapping with family and friends adds extra variety to the diet.
 The garden emphasizes highly productive, resilient fruit trees and perennial vegetables like wild rocket, perennial leeks and bunching onions that thrive with minimal maintenance.

-In 2015 the site recorded 300kg of fresh produce, a figure which the household believes could ultimately grow to around 500kg when the full design is implemented.
+In 2018 the site recorded 428kg of fresh produce, a figure which the household believes could ultimately grow to around 500kg when the full design is implemented.
 About half this produce is from the 20m² kitchen garden (30m² including paths).
 The garden is maintained with approximately half a day each week, though this is unevenly distributed throughout the season.
-Surplus is preserved using bottling, drying, freezing and fermenting to supply the kitchen during leaner months.
+Surplus is preserved using bottling, drying, freezing and fermenting to supply the kitchen during the leaner months.